Fossils as Unique Gem Materials

 Most meteorites are silicate-rich and may contain minerals unknown on Earth.
 Though used less often in jewelry, slices and cabochons of these specimens can reveal the attractive minerals within.

-Even harder than most diamonds, carbonado diamonds are highly unusual.
+More durable than most diamonds, carbonado diamonds are highly unusual.
 These porous aggregates of black diamond, amorphous carbon, and graphite occur only in Brazil and the Central African Republic, which were once adjacent areas of the supercontinent Rodinia.
 Geoscientists are still debating the mechanism of their formation, though an extraterrestrial source is likely.
 These diamonds are unlike anything else on Earth.
 Though rarely large enough for faceting and with typically pitted surfaces, they’ll still fascinate as one of the rarest materials on the planet.

 Although some believe tektites have extraterrestrial origins, these natural glasses are most likely terrestrial.
 Tektites form when a high-velocity meteorite impact melts and ejects material back into space, which cools upon re-entering the atmosphere.
-These gems can be black, grey, brown, or green.
+These gems can be black, gray, brown, or green.
 Highly popular moldavites from the Nördlinger Ries impact crater in Germany, which flung material into the Czech Republic, have an attractive olive green color.

 During sea voyages, Vikings navigated by the Sun.
 However, cloudy days made it difficult to find its exact position.
 Historical records mention use of a “sun stone” to do just that.
 Researchers believe that it was either iolite, a strongly pleochroic gem whose violet-blue hues can sometimes rival fine sapphire, or Iceland spar, another name for rhombohedral calcite.
+(It’s likely not the gemstone known in modern times as sunstone).

 Unusual Mineral Habits as Unique Gem Materials